radius-project/docs/docs/content/guides/tooling/bicepconfig/overview/index.md

 ## Author and deploy Radius-types

 {{< alert title="Replace import statements with extension" color="warning" >}} Radius is now merged with the official Bicep.
-If you have bicep files with the following import statements, please replace them with as needed.
+If you have bicep files with the following import statements, please replace them as needed.

  1. `import radius as radius` should become `extension radius` to use Radius types
  1. `import aws as aws` should become `extension aws` to use AWS types